cscart/docs/en/developer_guide/api/entities/options.rst

         -   *string*
         -   The name of the option variant.
     *   -   image_pair
-        -   *array*
+        -   *object*
-        -   The array with the information about the image of the option variant.
+        -   The information about the image of the option variant.

 ================
 Create an Option